rlupton20-msft/azure-rest-api-specs/specification/csol/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for devtunnels.
+This is the AutoRest configuration file for Composite Solutions.

 ## Getting Started